dmsc/fastbasic/manual.md

   separating the names with commas.

-  The array is cleared after the "DIM", so all elements are 0.
+  The array is cleared after the "DIM", so all elements are 0 or an empty string.

 **Ends program**